anasluqman089/V-Power/README.md

 The current pin assignment uses:

   D8  → SW2
   D9  → SW3
   D10 → SW4

 On the XIAO ESP32-S3 Sense, these pins are also associated with the board's SD-card interface.

+## How to build it!

+***Step 1 : Wiring***

+Choose whether to use a PCB or dupont wire but I really recommend using PCB

+***Step 2 : Buy the parts***

+Buy the part that is listed in the BOM

+***Step 3 : Solder***

+Solder the parts to the PCB make sure you follow the traces correctly

+***Step 4 : Casing***

+3D print the CAD or make your own case, its up to you!

+***Step 5 : Upload the firmware***

+Upload the firmware make sure you use VSCode with PlatformIO extensions.
+Use this guide to get started https://docs.platformio.org/en/latest/integration/ide/vscode.html

+*Finished*

 ## Schematic